20 things to do in Manhattan

 Why I recommend Madison Square Park

 No offense to Central Park (I know you'll visit it anyway, because it's a must), I found Madison Square Park to be super authentic.
-Many tourists overlook it (and that, believe me, makes it even more authentic) and take a walk or eat on the lawn in picnic mode is a great plan to rest during a marathon day of touring Manhattan.
+Many tourists overlook it (and that, believe me, makes it even more authentic) and taking a walk or eating on its lawn in picnic mode is a great plan to rest during a marathon day of touring Manhattan.

 11. Natural History Museum